sagarsumit03/home/docker/docker.md

   mongo-data:
     driver: local
 ```

+  > `--driver local` means the volumes mongo-data is created on the same Docker host where you run your container.
+By using other Volume plugins, e.g.,
+    ```
+    --driver=flocker
+    ```
+    you are able to create a volume on a external host and mount it to the local host, say, /data-path.
+So, when your container writes to /data-  path, it actually writes to a external disk via network.

  - To bring up the containers using compose use: `docker-compose -f mongo.yaml up` here -f is file.
  - To bring down the containers using compose use: `docker-compose -f mongo.yaml down`.
 This will stop and remove the mentioned containers and network.